-Further, they recognize that everything in the universe holds a deeper meaning.
+Furthermore, they recognize that everything in the universe holds a deeper meaning.
 As a result, all objects and beings deserve one’s attention and respect.
-Therefore, Native American symbol meanings are an integral part of the Indian life.
+Therefore, Native American symbol meanings are an integral part of Native wisdom and life.

 Native American symbols bring concepts to mind that surpass words.
 These pictographs convey profound beliefs and perceptions.

 The Native American Indian, as a whole, is constantly aware of its relationship with Mother Earth and her creatures.
 The spiritual goal of the Native American is to live in harmony with the universe.

 As such, every-day use of signs, symbols, fetishes, animal totems, and emblems is just as commonplace, as using these tools in celebrations and ceremonies.

 Depending upon the Native culture (nation, tribe, geographic region), symbols can hold a variety of meaning.
 Because the Native way is largely a holistic way of life, symbols are often used to represent inclusion, totality and a broad picture of organic life.